Lacrymology/states/salt/master/doc/install.rst

 ---------------

-In Pillar repository, the salt-master minion ID must be linked to pillar data for the salt master and it's related roles:
+In Pillar repository, the salt-master minion ID must be linked to pillar data for the :doc:`/salt/master/doc/index` and it's related roles:

 Note that pillar ``top.sls`` need something similar to::